 FTP Session :

-When a FTP session is started between a client and a server, the client initiates a control TCP connection with the server side.
+When an FTP session is started between a client and a server, the client initiates a control TCP connection with the server-side.
 The client sends control information over this.
-When the server receives this, it initiates a data connection to the client side.
+When the server receives this, it initiates a data connection to the client-side.
 Only one file can be sent over one data connection.
 But the control connection remains active throughout the user session.
 As we know HTTP is stateless i.e. it does not have to keep track of any user state.
 But FTP needs to maintain a state about its user throughout the session.

 FTP Commands – Some of the FTP commands are :